 ARRIVING FOR CLASS:

-All Divisions should arrive 15 minutes prior to class to warm up before starting.
+All divisions should arrive 15 minutes prior to class to warm up before starting.

-RETURNED CHECKS: A $40.00 fee will be due for all checks returned by the bank for any reason.
+RETURNED CHECKS: A $40.00 fee will be charged for all checks returned by the bank for any reason.
 The fee must be paid within three days from the time the owner of the account is notified.